mjhuber/alfred-gitlab/README.md

 2. Edit the workflow and make sure the following variables are set:

 * `GITLAB_URL` (ex: `https://gitlab.<your-domain>.com`)
-* `GITLAB_TOKEN`: Your confluence access token.
+* `GITLAB_TOKEN`: Your gitlab access token.
 You can generate an access token in your Gitlab Profile.

 3. Search for gitlab with `gitlab <search>`